kylesmart2/pihole-unbound/README.md

 7. Create docker-compose.yml file:
    nano docker-compose.yml

-   Paste the conents of the attached docker-compose.yml file or just download the file and put it on your server.
-I'd recommend SFTP in terminal or filezilla if you're choosing to download the file.
+   Paste the contents of the attached docker-compose.yml file or just download the file and put it on your server.
+I'd recommend SFTP in terminal or filezilla if you're choosing to download the file and transfer to your server, rather than downloading it to your server directly.

 8. Run docker-compose up -d